absallam1999/modern-react-templates/Twrny/README.md

 ## Twrny is a platform to connect talent people with each other
 ## Demo: [Preview Link](https://develop-me.org)

-## Tools:
+## Template Tools:
-1. FontAwesome
+1. Figma
-2. Sass
+2. FontAwesome
-3. Reactjs
+3. Sass
-4. Axios
+4. Reactjs

 ## Created By: Absallam